consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 **Charity:** Thanks for having me, super fun.

 **David:** Thanks for listening to the Console Dev Tools podcast.
 Please let us know what you think on Twitter.
-I'm at David Mytton, and you can follow at console.dev.
+I'm at David Mytton, and you can follow
+@consoledotdev.
 Don't forget to subscribe and rate us in your podcast player.
 And if you are playing around with or building any interesting dev tools, please get in touch.
 Our email's in this show notes.
 See you next time.

 {{</ box-collapsible >}}